Krittik28/voice_assistant/README.md

 # Usage

     Set your OpenAI API key in the openai.api_key variable.
-    Install the required libraries using pip install pyttsx3
+    Install the required libraries using pip install -r requirements.txt
 # speechrecognition.
     Run the program with python main.py.
     Say "hello" to start the program.